merigalstyan/Election_Analysis/README.md

 <img width="553" alt="Screen Shot 2022-09-13 at 3 53 03 PM" src="https://user-images.githubusercontent.com/111609994/190023684-c2a3a743-06b1-4c5b-b8fd-edcc4d6502b8.png">

-## Total votes, candidates and percentage of votes
+## Analysis: Section 1

-Next part of these analysis was to open and read the **csv** data, loop through the rows of the data and increment the total vote count by one to find the total number of votes which was equal to **369,711**.
+The first part of the analysis was to open and read the **csv** data, loop through the rows of the spreadsheet and increment the total vote count by one to find * *the total number of votes* * which was equal to **369,711**.
 In order to find the names of the candidates and the votes they received, I initialized **candidate_options** as an empty list, then, inside the **for** loop each candidate_name was appended to candidate_options list.

 In addition, initializing the **candidate_votes** empty dictionary and asigning the already found candidate_name as a key I was able to increment **candidate_votes** by 1 every time the code found the name of the candidate in the spreadsheet.